Indigenous peoples of the Americas: Pre-Columbian era

 The Norte Chico civilization (in present-day Peru) is one of the defining six original civilizations of the world, arising independently around the same time as that of Egypt.
 Many later pre-Columbian civilizations achieved great complexity, with hallmarks that included permanent or urban settlements, agriculture, engineering, astronomy, trade, civic and monumental architecture, and complex societal hierarchies.
 Some of these civilizations had long faded by the time of the first significant European and African arrivals (ca. late 15th–early 16th centuries), and are known only through oral history and through archaeological investigations.
-Others were contemporary with the contact and colonization period, and were documented in historical accounts of the time.
-A few, such as the Mayan, Olmec, Mixtec, Aztec and Nahua peoples, had their own written languages and records.
-However, the European colonists of the time worked to eliminate non-Christian beliefs, and burned many pre-Columbian written records.
+Others were contemporary with the contact and colonization period and were documented in historical accounts of the time.
+A few, such as the Mayan, Olmec, Mixtec, Aztec, and Nahua peoples, had their written languages and records.
+However, the European colonists of the time worked to eliminate non-Christian beliefs and burned many pre-Columbian written records.
 Only a few documents remained hidden and survived, leaving contemporary historians with glimpses of ancient culture and knowledge.

 According to both Indigenous and European accounts and documents, American civilizations before and at the time of European encounter had achieved great complexity and many accomplishments.
 For instance, the Aztecs built one of the largest cities in the world, Tenochtitlan (the historical site of what would become Mexico City), with an estimated population of 200,000 for the city proper and a population of close to five million for the extended empire.
 By comparison, the largest European cities in the 16th century were Constantinople and Paris with 300,000 and 200,000 inhabitants respectively.
-The population in London, Madrid and Rome hardly exceeded 50,000 people.
+The population in London, Madrid, and Rome hardly exceeded 50,000 people.
 In 1523, right around the time of the Spanish conquest, the entire population in the country of England was just under three million people.
-This fact speaks to the level of sophistication, agriculture, governmental procedure and rule of law that existed in Tenochtitlan, needed to govern over such a large citizenry.
+This fact speaks to the level of sophistication, agriculture, governmental procedure, and rule of law that existed in Tenochtitlan, needed to govern over such a large citizenry.
 Indigenous civilizations also displayed impressive accomplishments in astronomy and mathematics, including the most accurate calendar in the world.
 The domestication of maize or corn required thousands of years of selective breeding, and continued cultivation of multiple varieties was done with planning and selection, generally by women.

 Inuit, Yupik, Aleut, and Indigenous creation myths tell of a variety of origins of their respective peoples.
 Some were "always there" or were created by gods or animals, some migrated from a specified compass point, and others came from "across the ocean".